-Before the school year starts, the Early Childhood Coordinator provides families with their child's Lead Teacher contact information.
-The Lead Teacher will let families know the best ways and times to be in touch.
-If you have any concerns or questions about your child, please contact the teacher directly by phone to set up an in-person meeting.
+The classroom teacher is the main source of communication with the school, and they will let families know the best ways and times to be in touch.
+If you have any concerns or questions about your child, please contact the teacher directly to set up a phone or in-person meeting.
 In our experience, emailing is best utilized for coordinating meetings and details/logistical questions rather than sharing classroom concerns about specific children or situations.
 Conferences are also scheduled twice a year, one in November and one in February, and provide a time to discuss your child's school experience and development.